Honest Advice Over 35,000 installed solar panels Very Reasonable Prices

 Dear Peter, Thank you so much for sponsoring the Centre de Formation Classique Isaac Newton school in Haiti.
 Because of you 527 students will now have electricity, computer labs and meals cooked with electricity instead of charcoal.

-Imagine going to school, hungry and having no electricity. https://www.brightenhaiti.org/ Update 8/4/22 The Brighten Haiti folks turned on a solar system today at their shop and ran a blender at their little office, before starting their school project.
-This is the first time the bulding has ever had electricty.
+Imagine going to school, hungry and having no electricity. https://www.brightenhaiti.org/ Update 8/4/22 The Brighten Haiti folks turned on a solar system today at their shop and ran a blender at their office, before starting their school project.
+This is the first time the building has ever had electricity.
 It took a while to turn on as they can't go to the corner hardware store and buy a light switch that they need as most of the country has no electricity, so parts are hard to find and it is very dangerous to go to many parts of the county.

 1/6/2023 Brighten Haiti won an award from PV Magazine for their work!!!